Getting The Compensation You Deserve After a Charleston Car Crash

 Compensation from an Auto Accident in Charleston, West Virginia

-If you were injured due to the negligence of another party, you have a right to recover compensation for the damages you have suffered.
+If you were injured due to the negligence or carelessness of another party, you have a right to recover compensation for the damages you have suffered.
 It’s helpful to know what damages are recoverable so you can get the maximum compensation for everything you have lost.

 In West Virginia, you can recover both special damages and general damages.